-Because of the subjectivity involved in determining valuations for investment properties and the existence of alternative assumptions and valuation methods, we determined a range of values that were considered reasonable to evaluate the independent property valuations used by management.
+Because of the subjectivity involved in determining valuations for investment properties, we determined a range of values that were considered reasonable to evaluate the independent property valuations used by management.

-The valuations adopted by the Group were all within an acceptable range.
+The valuations used by the Group were all within an acceptable range.
 We also considered whether or not there was bias in determining individual valuations and found no evidence of bias.
 We found the key assumptions were supported by the available evidence.
 We found the disclosures in Note 10 to be appropriate.